betovargas/test-demo/README.md

 Todo:

-1. Update/TCO CDN links - in progress in foot and head files, timelinejs, analytics, 3d-model-viewer, iiif, table-js, search
-2. Fix incoming image source(s) - done.
-'26' team, please check for missing ext.
+Check incoming image source(s) - '26 team, please check for missing ext.

 3. Model management, get external resources from Islandora
 6. Filler content (descriptions, about, how?/when etc.) - in progress